 Leading up to the Citadel, there are several staircases.
 This one is called the Old Womens staircase... and this old woman appreciated the short height of the steps.

 Vlad Dracula was born here - his dad was called Drac, so Dracula means Son of Drac.
 He was a Romanian Prince, who was effective keeping the everpresent Turks out of Romania - but became infamous as Vlad the Impaler, for his bad habit of sticking a pole along peoples backbones and them letting them dangle for days as they slowly died.
 Gruesome.
 But I did have a rare steak at the restaurant in the house he was born in.
-Bram Stoker was influenced by Vlad when he wrote Dracula - though all Romanians I have asked say there weren't any special myths about vampires before Stokers book.
+Bram Stoker was influenced by Vlad when he wrote Dracula - though

 A closer look at the clock tower with the figures next to the clock face.
 The roof of this building and many in Transylvania are covered in multi-colored ceramic tiles - very much like the buildings in Beaune , Burgundy, France - who were also influenced by German architecture.